OsMan708/Osint-Tool/README.md

 🚀 How to Run

-    Ensure Python 3.11.9 is installed.
+    Make sure you have Python 3.11.9 or later installed.

     Run the tool: